PaulGarceau/Analytics-Portfolio/README.md

 # AnalyticsPortfolio
-Data Analytics Examples
+Welcome!!

-Welcome, Projects are seperated into folders based upon the Programming Language/Structure used.
+Projects are seperated into folders based upon the Programming Language/Structure used.

 **Power-BI contains:**
   - Descrption of Project